carson2222/hyperswap-token-list/README.md

 In order to be listed, you should meet at least the following conditions:

-**Transparency and Documentation**
+1. Transparency and Documentation
-- Make the smart contract public or provide detailed documentation (e.g., Whitepaper, official website).
+- The smart contract must be publicly accessible or accompanied by detailed technical documentation (e.g., whitepaper, GitHub repo, or official website).

-- List the token on tracking platforms such as CoinGecko or CoinMarketCap to improve visibility.
+- The token must be listed on reputable tracking platforms such as CoinGecko or DexScreener to improve visibility and trust.

-**Liquidity Requirements**
+- A token logo must be provided in high resolution (SVG or PNG preferred) for proper display across platforms.

+2. Liquidity Requirements
 - The associated liquidity pool must maintain a minimum Total Value Locked (TVL) of $50,000, ensuring baseline capital efficiency and market depth.

-**Community and Communication**
+3. Community and Communication
-- Build an active community on platforms like Telegram, Discord, and X (Twitter) to engage with users (min 300 followers on X)
+- Projects should have an active and growing community on at least one major platform: Telegram, Discord, or X (Twitter).

+- A minimum of 300 followers on X (Twitter) is required.

-- Be transparent about the token’s purpose and tokenomics, ensuring clear explanations of its utility and supply mechanics.
+- Teams must provide transparent information about the token’s utility, tokenomics, and overall purpose.

-- Respond to community questions regularly to establish credibility and trust among investors and users.
+- Maintaining consistent, honest communication with users and responding to community inquiries is expected to build trust and credibility.

 ## How to Add a Token